Luzefiru/.dotfiles/README.md

 If you followed all the steps properly and your `$HOME` is the same as your new machine, you should be able to use the `dotfiles` alias once the script above is run.

-> Note: otherwise, if you are getting a `fatal: not a git repository: '/home/user/.dotfiles/'`, you'll need to edit your shell's dotfile configuration to change the `alias` via the commands below:
+> Note: `fatal: not a git repository: '/home/user/.dotfiles/'`, means your previous `$HOME` does not match the new machine, so we need to rebind the `alias dotfiles` via the commands below.

 ```bash
 $ unalias dotfiles